containous/staert/README.md

 ## Full example :
 [Tagoæl](https://github.com/debovema/tagoael) is a trivial example which shows how Stært can be use.
-This funny golang progam takes its configuration form both TOML and Flaeg sources to display messages.
+This funny golang progam takes its configuration from both TOML and Flaeg sources to display messages.
 ```shell
 $ ./tagoael -h
 tagoæl is an enhanced Hello World program to display messages with